 To understand ‘franking credits’ we need to go back to the ‘imputation system’ introduced by the Hawke-Keating Labor Government in 1987.
-The purpose for the introduction of this legislation was to avoid the double taxation of Australian company profits distributed to Australian individual taxpayers.
+The purpose of the introduction of this legislation was to avoid the double taxation of Australian company profits distributed to Australian taxpayers.

 So the government receives $30,000 + $31,500, being a total of $61,500 or 61.5% of the profits of the Australian company.
-Clearly this is excessive so the Hawke Labor Government introduced legislation to reduce the tax payable to the marginal tax rate of an individual.
+Clearly, this is excessive so the Hawke Labor Government introduced legislation to reduce the tax payable to the marginal tax rate of the individual taxpayer.

 If the Australian taxpayer is in the 20% tax bracket then the Australian taxpayer in essence receives the 10% difference.

-As most self-funded retirees pay no tax or because of the pension they receive are in the zero tax bracket they are currently entitled to a full refund of their portion of the tax paid by the Australian taxpaying company.
+As most self-funded retirees pay no tax because the pension they receive is in the zero tax bracket they are currently entitled to a full credit for their portion of the tax paid by the Australian taxpaying company.